-David: This brings in the importance of marketing operations: once they have the measurement piece in place, that enables content to go and be a lot more creative because the plumbing is there.
+David: This brings in the importance of marketing operations.
+Once they have the measurement piece in place, that enables content to be more creative because the plumbing is there.
 It’s done to turn that creativity into business value.

 Karla: A lot of businesses continue to publish their content in PDF.
-And while that may have worked in the past, the challenge is that they’re only measuring content performance by the number of people who’ve downloaded that content.
+That may have worked well in the past.
+But today, the challenge is that they’re only measuring content performance by the number of people who’ve downloaded that content.

 41 percent of marketers say internal politics is a big problem.

-Not if you want content that’s actually insightful and relevant.
-All of that knowledge is sealed up in the business, but the more siloed away it is, the harder it is to create content that has real value.
+Well, not if you want content that’s actually insightful and relevant.
+All of that knowledge is sealed up in the business.
+But, the more siloed away it is, the harder it is to create content that has real value.

 David: What I see successful marketers doing when they’re briefing us is they find one or two stars within each department: subject matter experts that they can build a relationship with.
 The other people who are watching them can see the results that they can get from working more cooperatively with marketing and how easy it is.

-I think that that’s really key: focus on those bright spots, find those stars, build relationships with key individuals who are more receptive to marketing and then obviously be very specific about what you want from people.
+I think that that’s really key.
+Focus on those bright spots.
+Find those stars.
+Build relationships with key individuals who are more receptive to marketing.
+Be very specific about what you want from people.
 People, particularly in a subject matter expert engineering kind of environment, don’t often respond well to “can we have a chat around this subject?”
-They want to know very specifically what you want to know even if that’s then as a starting point for a broader conversation.
+They want to know specifically what you want to know – even if that’s then as a starting point for a broader conversation.

 Karla: When you are joining a new business, or even if you are already embedded in your organization, it’s a really good idea to map out a graph of all of the potential stakeholders that you want to start building relationships with and start straight away rather than waiting for when you actually need them.